 - How to Save Artboards As Separate PDF Files

 - 2 Ways to Save Artboards As Separate JPEG or PNG Files

 How to Save Artboards As Separate .ai Files

-When you save your .ai file, you can choose to save the artboards as individual .ai files instead of having all artboards in the same .ai file.
+When you save your .ai file, you can choose to export Illustrator artboards as individual .ai files instead of having all artboards in the same .ai file.
 This is so useful when you create artboards of different versions of your design and want to send specific files to others.

 Here’s how it works.